DougSisk/laravel-country-state/readme.md

 composer require dougsisk/laravel-country-state
 ```

-After updating composer, add the CountryStateServiceProvider to the providers array in config/app.php
+After updating composer, add the CountryStateServiceProvider to the providers array in config/app.php (not required for Laravel 5.5+ thanks to package auto-discovery)

 ```
 DougSisk\CountryState\CountryStateServiceProvider::class,